TheBeef/EthercatMotorExample/README.md

 # EthercatMotorExample
 This is an example of controlling an EtherCat motor using the soem Raspberry PI library.

-I worked on EtherCat motors for a time at a company I worked for.
-They were trying to use the SOEM library and a Respberry PI 4 to control the motor.
-In the end they abandoned the project.
-I have taken what I have figured out and made this example of controlling an EtherCat motor.
+I worked on EtherCat motors for a time for a company.
+They were trying to use the SOEM library and a Respberry PI 4 to control a motor.
+In the end they abandoned the project, I have taken what I have figured out and made this example of controlling an EtherCat motor.

-The motor is controlled using profile position mode (where you tell the motor to goto a position and it does it with being synchronized with any other motor or from the control).

 I couldn't find an example of controlling a motor using EtherCat out on the net, so I put this together.
 Maybe this will be helpful for someone else (maybe not).

+The motor is controlled using profile position mode (where you tell the motor to goto a position and it does it without being synchronized with any other motor or from the control).

 This is only a basic example and has only been tested on 1 motor (that had design problems so there could be problems with this example).